-Another possible improvement is on Web Server.
+Another possible improvement is on RJS Server.
 A communication tool could be introduced to notify a user when the job is executed and the answer is ready.
 A simple email program can be written to send a message to user's account.
 A more sophisticated way would be to introduce an application that would be running on the user's PC.
 This application would periodically scan user home/ans directory looking for answer jars.
 Once an answer is found, it is automatically uploaded to a user directory.

 The third and most important area of future work is automatic idle detection.
 In the current system LUS and CS are started manually.
 An automatic launcher that can detect idleness of a PC and start computation server on the grid is needed.
 One way to do this is by introducing screen savers.
-Screen savers already can detect when a computer is idle.
+We are presently working on a new screen saver system that can detect when a computer is idle.